forbole/big-dipper-2.0-cosmos/.misc/themes/README.md

 <br>

 # Themes
-Below are all the available themes we are currently using.
-If the default is not to your liking please feel free to make your own or use one of our alternatives
+If the default theme does not match your needs please feel free to make your own or use one of the alternatives.

 ## Default
 <div>